NukeJS/portfolio/content/blog/install-tailwind-css-in-nuxt-js.md

 Then follow the prompts...

-Next, navigate into the project directory and install `@nuxtjs/tailwindcss` as well as Tailwind and its peer-dependencies.
+Next, navigate into the project directory and install `@nuxtjs/tailwindcss` as well as Tailwind and its peer dependencies.

 ```bash
 cd my-cool-app